 - Replace the honey with maple syrup, agave nectar, or a sugar-free option like monk fruit for added sweetness.

-- Include fresh herbs such as basil leaves, rosemary, or thyme.
+- Incorporate fresh herbs such as basil leaves, rosemary, or thyme.

 Tools Used to Make This Recipe

-You can use an immersion blender, food processor, or high-speed blender to make creamy blackberry vinaigrette.
-However, I highly recommend using an immersion blender when making salad dressings or sauces that require emulsification.
+Use an immersion blender, food processor, or high-speed blender to make creamy blackberry vinaigrette.
+I highly recommend using an immersion blender when making salad dressing or sauces that require emulsification.

-Use the tall cup provided with the immersion blender (or one of these meal prep containers) to ensure the blender works properly and to avoid a big mess.
-Transfer the leftover vinaigrette to a large liquid measuring cup so you can pour it through a fine mesh sieve to strain the blackberry seeds.
+Use the tall blender cup provided with the immersion blender, a wide-mouth jar, or one of these meal prep containers to ensure the blender works correctly and to avoid a big mess.
+Pour the vinaigrette through a fine mesh strainer to strain the blackberry seeds.

 How to Make Blackberry Vinaigrette